Zum Fußzeileninhalt springen

 var renderer = new ChromePdfRenderer();

-// Prepare HTML
+// Prepare HTML content for the PDF

 var content = "<h1>Demonstrate TensorFlow with IronPDF</h1>";

-content += $"<h2>Enable Eager Execution</h2>";
+content += "<h2>Enable Eager Execution</h2>";

-content += $"<p>tf.enable_eager_execution();</p>";
+content += "<p>tf.enable_eager_execution();</p>";

-tf.enable_eager_execution(); // Enable eager mode
+// Enable eager execution mode in TensorFlow

-// Introduce tensor constants
+// Define tensor constants

 var a = tf.constant(5);